Donohue/dexter-venmo-parameter-parser/README.md

-# Dexter Module
+# Venmo Parameter Parser Dexter Module
-> This folder contains the scaffolding for implementing a Dexter module.
+> This Dexter module takes a string as input.
+The string is parsed for find the Venmo username, amount, and payment note, and then returns those parameters to Dexter as outputs.

 ## File Details
 ### index.js